archeofoss/archeofoss/2022/abstracts/pyarchinit/moderato-la_salvia.md

 ---
-title: "Pyarchinit a Castelseprio: progressive adoption of an integrated managing system for archaeological field data"
+title: "Pyarchinit at Castelseprio: progressive adoption of an integrated managing system for archaeological field data"
 description: "Pyarchinit a Castelseprio: progressive adoption of an integrated managing system for archaeological field data"
 layout: article-slim
 auths: